DATA:

 Italy

-For some countries of Eastern Europe we have very poor epigraphic documentation and different kind of informations: personal names, place names, people names, glossae (adnotations) of ancient authors.
-These regions inclused: Albany, Bulgaria, Albania, North Macedonia, European Turkey.
+For some Eastern European countries, we have very poor epigraphic documentation and different kinds of information: personal names, place names, people names, and glossae (annotations) of ancient authors.

 The SELECT Atlas considers the civilisations of ancient Europe from the earliest written records of the 8th century B.C. to the age of Romanisation.
 The stage of Romanisation varies from region to region, so the upper chronological limit may also vary.
-In some regions, local populations continued to produce written documents in their own language or using the Latin alphabet until the 1st century AD.
-In others, Rome’s conquest was more radical and from the 2nd century BC, no more writing was done.
+In some areas, local populations continued to produce written documents in their language or use the Latin alphabet until the 1st century AD.
+In others, Rome’s conquest was more radical; from the 2nd century BC, no more writing was done.

 The Map Manager offers three possibilities:

-– Advanced Search: here you can select the type of data (Epigraphy or Archaeology) and then select the fields of interest in the box below.
-Different types of layouts are available for background maps: modern, ancient.
-In the Advanced Search you can also select specific record types (e.g. site type or epigraphic media type).
+– Advanced Search: Here, you can select the type of data (Epigraphy or Archaeology) and then select the fields of interest in the box below.
+Different kinds of layouts are available for background maps: modern and ancient.
+In the Advanced Search, you can also select specific record types (e.g. site type or epigraphic support type).

 The ancient peoples registered in the Atlas are: